niraj-meshram/OpenAI/WeatherAI/readme.md

-# WeatherAI
+﻿# WeatherAI

 Agentic weather app with Streamlit and the OpenAI Agents SDK.
-It answers quick weather questions for today/tomorrow and shows a 6‑month historical trend plus a seasonal baseline outlook using Open‑Meteo.
+It answers quick weather questions for today/tomorrow and shows a 6â€‘month historical trend plus a seasonal baseline outlook using Openâ€‘Meteo.

 The UI is built with Streamlit.
 A simple CLI is included for agent-backed Q&A.